-- NUMBER_THREADS: the number of computer threads that will be used in the calculation.
-We recommend that the number does not exceed the number of computing cores available in your system. - REFERENCE: the location of the reference FASTA file.
-You should make sure that the reference is the same as the one used in the mapping stage.
+• NUMBER_THREADS: the number of computer threads that will be used in the calculation.
+We recommend that the number does not exceed the number of computing cores available in your system.

-- TUMOR_REALIGNED_BAM: the location of the pre-processed BAM file after realignment for the TU-MOR sample. - TUMOR_RECAL_DATA.TABLE: the location where the BQSR stage for the TUMOR sample stored the result. - TUMOR_RECALIBRATED_BAM: the location of the pre-processed BAM file after recalibration for the TUMOR sample. - TUMOR_SAMPLE_NAME: sample name used for tumor sample in Map reads to reference stage. - PANEL_OF_NORMAL_VCF: the location and name of panel of normal VCF file. - COSMIC VCF: the location and name of the cosmic database VCF file. - OUT_TN_VCF: the location and file name of the output file containing the variants.
+- REFERENCE: the location of the reference FASTA file.
+You should make sure that the reference is the same as the one used in the mapping stage. - TUMOR_REALIGNED_BAM: the location of the pre-processed BAM file after realignment for the TU-MOR sample. - TUMOR_RECAL_DATA.TABLE: the location where the BQSR stage for the TUMOR sample stored the result - TUMOR_RECALIBRATED_BAM: the location of the pre-processed BAM file after recalibration for the TUMOR sample. - TUMOR SAMPLE NAME: sample name used for tumor sample in Map reads to reference stage. - PANEL_OF_NORMAL_VCF: the location and name of panel of normal VCF file. - COSMIC_VCF: the location and name of the cosmic database VCF file.
+This file is only required for a PoN to be used with TNsnv or TNhaplotyper. - OUT_TN_VCF: the location and file name of the output file containing the variants.